s-baumann/UnivariateFunctions.jl/README.md

 There are four main UnivariateFunction structs that are part of this package.
 These are:
 * Undefined_Function - An undefined function behaves similarly to "missing" in Julia.
 Whenever anything is added/multiplied/etc with an undefined function the result is undefined.
 The integral and derivative of an undefined function is undefined.
 If an undefined function is evaluated it will throw an error.
 * PE_Function - This is the basic function type.
 It has a form of $a \exp(b(x-base_)) (x-base)^d$.
 * Sum_Of_Functions - This is an array of PE_Functions.
 Note that by adding PE_Functions we can replicate any given polynomial.
-Hence from Weierstrass' approximation theorem we can approximate any continuous function on a bounded domain to any desired level of accuracy.[^1]
+Hence from Weierstrass' approximation theorem we can approximate any continuous function on a bounded domain to any desired level of accuracy (whether this is practical in numerical computing depends on the function being approximated).
 * Piecewise_Function - This defines a different UnivariateFunction for each part of the x domain.

-1: The degree to which this is numerically practical will depend on the function in question.
-Note however that it is possible to use a Piecewise_Function to define a different polynomial for each part of the x domain.
-PE_Function also contains an exponential term.
-With these features it should be possible to approximate the majority of functions fairly well.

 It is possible to perform any additions, subtractions, multiplications between any two UnivariateFunctions and between Ints/Floats and any UnivariateFunction.
 No division is allowed and it is not possible to raise a UnivariateFunction to a negative power.
 This is to ensure that all univariatefunctions are analytically integrable and differentiable.
 This may change in future releases.